earthsteading/Commercial-Buildings/superstructure.md

 # Superstructure of commercial buildings
-Below are a list of common components used in commercial buildings, including:
+Below are a list of common superstrcuture components used in commercial buildings, including:
  - [x] Trusses
  - [x] Steelwork connections

 Australian Standards:
  - AS1163 structural steel hollow sections